 1. Cost to acquire customers (CAC)

 Also known as customer acquisition cost, this measures the cost of landing a customer.
-In simple terms, add up the cost of marketing and sales – including salaries and overhead – and divide by the number of customers you land during a specific time frame.
+In simple terms, add up the cost of marketing and sales, including salaries and overhead, and then divide that by the number of customers you land during a specific time frame.
+You’re looking to calculate the average cost that goes into acquiring customers, so the more accurate you can be, the more valuable this information will be when it comes to analysing your profit margin and marketing spend.

 2. Lifetime value of a customer (LTV)